gotzl/accservermanager/README.md

 Small web project to manage Assetto Corsa Competizione servers, build on Django.
-Currently quit limited and ugly, just viewing/editing one config and starting/stopping one instance.
+Currently quite limited and ugly, just viewing/editing one config and starting/stopping one instance.

 ## Development